Community-Sensor-Lab/Air-Quality-Sensor/README.md

 ## Provisioning and Saved State Feature
 Our Air-Quality Sensor allows you to input wifi and google sheet information on the fly!
-For instructions on how our provisioning feature works and how to utilize it, take a look at the following guide: [Intro to AQS-CSL-V4 Provisioning](https://docs.google.com/document/d/1_W05p6wplJaqzbf3onyIY-uPkPesUpoJflwmZjv0jfY/edit?usp=sharing)
+For instructions on how our provisioning feature works and how to utilize it, take a look at our guide: [Intro to AQS-CSL-V4 Provisioning](https://docs.google.com/document/d/1_W05p6wplJaqzbf3onyIY-uPkPesUpoJflwmZjv0jfY/edit?usp=sharing)

 <br>